Tales of Hemingway: Recording and reception

 Tales of Hemingway for cello and orchestra (2015) portrays four of the novelist’s stories in music of sweeping drama and poetry.
 Daugherty sends the cello soaring and singing with the orchestra as he summons key moments in the Hemingway books.
 The solo writing calls for an artist of eloquent persuasion, and Zuill Bailey more than meets the score’s demands with playing that combines fervour and poetry.

 In February 2017 the piece won three Grammy Awards, for Best Classical Compendium, Best Classical Instrumental Solo and Best Contemporary Classical Composition.

-Four movements of the concerto
+Music

 The concerto is composed in four movements, each drawn from a different work by Ernest Hemingway.

 The musical score includes extensive program notes written by the composer, explaining the inspiration for and design of each movement.

 I. Big Two-Hearted River (Seney, Michigan, 1925)

 This movement is based on Hemingway's short story about a soldier home from World War I who travels to northern Michigan to work through his PTSD.
 The program notes in the musical score the composer explains that he created "a leitmotif [symbolizing the idea that] one can be healed by the power of nature through exploring isolated outdoor terrains."